dBerriff/FT-led-control/README.md

 - test_strip.py

 v_time.py:
 - Methods and values to implement an independent time-of-day clock, usually sped up.
-Speed increase is achieved by dividing the number of virtual microseconds per actual second.
+Speed increase is achieved by dividing the number of virtual milliseconds per actual second.

 ws2812.py:
 - Pixel-strip microcontroller-specific methods and values.